 - Playa de la Concha – One of the highlights of the city, this beach forms a cresent shape along the city’s seaboard.

 - Monte Igueldo – If you enjoy beautiful city views, catch a funicular ride to the top of this mountain that offers impressive views of the city below.

 The Best Cities in the Madrid Region of Spain

-Madrid is the capitol of Spain, and probably the best known city in the country.
+Madrid is the capital of Spain, and probably the best known city in the country.
 It is also the largest city in Spain, and one of the most wealthy in the entire European Union.
 It has been occupied since ancient times, so boasts a long history, and is currently the official home of the royal family.
 Some of the most famous attractions include:

 - The Royal Palace of Madrid: This palace is built over the Royal Alcázar of Madrid, which was occupied by the Moors until the 11th century.
 The Palace was constructed in the 18th century, after the Alcázar caught fire.
 Today it is used primarily for state ceremonies, but is open to the public to tour.

 - Prado Museum (Museo del Prado): This museum houses what is considered the single best collection of Spanish art in the world.
 It is a must for any art enthusiast as the collection of European art found here is very extensive.